GMoE: Empowering LLMs Fine-Tuning via MoE Graph Collaboration: Experiments

-All methods are implemented in PyTorch.
-For each baseline method, a grid search is applied to find the optimal settings.
+\paragraph{Parameter Settings.} For each baseline method, a grid search is applied to find the optimal settings.
 These include learning rate from $\{0.1, 0.01, 0.001, 0.0001, 0.00001\}$, number of experts from $\{4, 8, 12, 16\}$, rank of LoRA from $\{1, 2, 4, 8, 16\}$, Top-K experts from $\{1, 2, 3, 4, 5\}$.
-We report the result of each method with its optimal hyperparameter settings on the validation data.
-In our model, we adopt GCN as the graph neural network.
+We report the results of each method with its optimal hyperparameter settings on the validation data.
+In our model, we adopt GCN as the graph neural network (GNN).
 The number of aggregation layers in GCN is 2, and the hidden dimension of GCN layers is 256.
 The edge density $\beta$ to construct the MoE graph is $0.1$.
 The $\alpha$ in Eq.~\ref{equ:lora} is 4 in the LoRA component.
-The coefficients of the Poisson distribution loss function (see in Eq.~\ref{poisson}) and Normal distribution loss function (see in Eq.~\ref{norm_loss}) are set to 0.005 and 8 in the final loss function in LLM fine-tuning.
-More details of experimental implementation are available at our code link.
+The coefficients of the Poisson distribution loss function and Normal distribution loss function are set to 0.005 and 8 in the final loss function in LLM fine-tuning.